Autonomization of Monoidal Categories: Constructing autonomous categories

-The generalized version of this last replacement pair (with multiple inputs and outputs) will be a consequence of the three replacement pairs, as it can be obtained as the $n$-fold product of identities.
+For $A \in \cC$ we define the following graphs: The generalized version of this last replacement pair (with multiple inputs and outputs) will be a consequence of the three replacement pairs, as it can be obtained as the $n$-fold product of identities.

 \begin{defi} Let $A$ and $B$ be two $\cC$-valued yankable graphs.
 We say that $A$ reduces to $B$ (denoted by $A \leq B$) when $A$ contains the sub-graph $G = G_i(f,g)$ for some $f$ and $g$ arrows of $\cC$ (or $G = G_3(X)$ for some $X \in \Ob(\cC)$), and $B$ can be obtained by replacing this occurrence of $G$ by $G' = G'_i(f,g)$ (or $G'_3(X)$, respectively). \end{defi}